Small Mammal Care

 Wet tail — technically called proliferative ileitis — is probably the most dangerous common illness in hamsters.
 It's an intestinal infection that causes severe watery diarrhea, and it can kill a hamster within 48–72 hours.
 That's not an exaggeration.
 We've had owners call on a Monday about a hamster that seemed "a little off" over the weekend, and by the time they bring them in Tuesday morning, there's not much we can do.

+What gives it away: wet, matted fur around the tail and rear end — that's where the name comes from.
+There's usually watery diarrhea with a strong smell, a hunched posture, a hamster that's gone lethargic and stopped moving much, and irritability if you try to handle them.
+They're also off food and water.
 Young hamsters (under 12 weeks) and recently rehomed hamsters are most at risk.
 The stress of moving to a new home, a new cage, new smells — it can trigger the whole thing.
 Pet store hamsters are especially vulnerable because of the stress of that environment.

 hamster close-up showing rear area — wet matted fur around the tail is the key visible sign of wet tail (proliferative ileitis), a life-threatening bacterial illness in hamsters requiring same-day vet care